bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/world.md

 Returns a &#39;task action type&#39; corresponding to a task that runs a program.

+# explorer service : service

+Returns a service object for the 'BESExplorer' service, if available on the local system.

 # extension : enableable_file

 No documentation exists.